Myanmar's Suu Kyi says party will run in election

 Nobel laureate Suu Kyi has laid the groundwork for running in the Nov.
 8 parliamentary poll, but her National League for Democracy (NLD) had held out until now to commit to a ballot that is being billed as Myanmar’s first legitimate election in 25 years.

-“This decision to run in the election was made to continue the unfinished democratisation process for the country,” Suu Kyi told a news conference in the capital Naypyitaw.
+“This decision to run in the election was made to continue the unfinished democratization process for the country,” Suu Kyi told a news conference in the capital Naypyitaw.

 The NLD won Myanmar’s last free and fair election in 1990 in a landslide, but the result was ignored by the then ruling military, which ceded power in 2011.